-CVS II students complete supplemental and diagnostic assessments to track growth and establish a more comprehensive picture of individualized student needs.
-Students attending CVS II participate in NWEA MAP testing, Illuminate assessments, and credit-based mastery assessments.
+CVWPCS students complete supplemental and diagnostic assessments to track growth and establish a more comprehensive picture of individualized student needs.
+Students attending CVWPCS participate in NWEA MAP testing, Illuminate assessments, and credit-based mastery assessments.

 The NWEA MAP assessment is one of the most widely used norm-referenced assessments in the nation, providing schools with critical information on student instructional readiness through the utilization of the RIT scale.
-CVS II utilizes these scores for academic planning and appropriate placement in intervention and other curricular options.
+CVWPCS utilizes these scores for academic planning and appropriate placement in intervention and other curricular options.
 Additionally, students are assessed and reassessed at selected intervals throughout the year to track skill growth.
-During distance learning, CVS II's NWEA scores increased by 2 RIT points in reading and 5 RIT points math for all students, and 5 RIT points in reading and 3 RIT points in math for English Language Learners.
-CVS II considers this a tremendous success in student growth during distance learning.
+During distance learning, CVWPCS's NWEA scores increased by 3.0 RIT points in reading and 4.0 in math for all students.
+There was no increase of RIT points in reading and 3 RIT points in math for English Language Learners.
+CVWPCS considers this an area of growth during distance learning.

-While taking into consideration the targeted credit deficient and recovered student dropout population, CVS II believes the implementation of virtual tutoring was pivotal in providing students with support in completing their online coursework.
+While taking into consideration the targeted credit deficient and recovered student dropout population, CVWPCS believes the implementation of virtual tutoring was pivotal in providing students with support in completing their online coursework.
 Virtual tutors were available to support students from early in the morning into the late hours of the night.
 This flexibility in times a student could access a tutor allowed more students to turn in online credits than if the hours were restricted to the times of day the school was open.
-A challenge CVS II faced for pupil learning was maintaining the same number of credits completed by all students and unduplicated youth.
-Each category showed a credit completion loss ranging of 12.0% for low-income students to 17.5% for Special Ed but saw an increase of 27.1% for foster youth.
+A challenge CVWPCS faced for pupil learning was maintaining the same number of credits completed by all students and unduplicated youth.
+Each category showed a credit completion loss ranging from -32.8% for low-income students to -68.2% for foster youth.
 This is an area of growth and a goal for the 2021-2022 LCAP.